Discover How You Can Start Leveraging the Benefits of Paid Advertising Through These Social Media Networks

 What are your feelings towards online advertising?

-Perhaps it’s time to consider how ad management on social platforms can promote your business in a way that organic marketing can’t.
+Perhaps it’s time to consider revamping your social presence and learning more about how ad management on social platforms can promote your business in a way that organic marketing can’t.

-You see them while you’re scrolling through your Newsfeed, alongside statuses about last weekend’s shenanigans, baby photos, and inspirational quotes.
-Facebook ads have become ubiquitous—and each year, the amount of spending on social media marketing through Facebook increases.1 As a business owner, this is a channel you can’t ignore.
+You see them while you’re scrolling through your Facebook News Feed, alongside statuses about last weekend’s shenanigans, baby photos, and inspirational quotes.
+Facebook ads have become ubiquitous—and each year, the amount of spending on social media marketing through Facebook increases.
+As a business owner, this is a channel you can’t ignore.

-There are 1.55 billion people using Facebook2 and 900 million visits to the site3 every day, and that presents a huge opportunity.
-Everybody and their grandma is on Facebook these days.
-With paid social advertising through this platform, you benefit from a much larger reach than what you’d get by sticking to organic reach alone for each post.
+As of March 2018, there are 1.45 billion daily active users and 2.20 billion monthly active users on Facebook.
+These numbers present a huge opportunity.
+Everybody and their grandmother is on Facebook these days.
+Using this platform with paid social advertising means you’ll benefit from a much larger reach than what you’d get by sticking to organic reach alone for each post.

 If you feel like you’re too unsavvy for social media marketing, don’t fret.
 Facebook makes it easy to create ad campaigns through a user-friendly interface with simple steps that anyone can follow.